vuejs/docs/src/guide/best-practices/performance.md

 There are many framework-agnostic aspects for optimizing page load performance - check out [this web.dev guide](https://web.dev/fast/) for a comprehensive round up.
 Here, we will primarily focus on techniques that are specific to Vue.

+### Choosing the Right Architecture

+If your use case is sensitive to page load performance, avoid shipping it as a pure client-side SPA.
+You want your server to be directly sending HTML containing the content the users want to see.
+Pure client-side rendering suffers from slow time-to-content.
+This can be mitigated with [Server-Side Rendering (SSR)](https://vuejs.org/guide/extras/ways-of-using-vue.html#fullstack-ssr) or [Static Site Generation (SSG)](https://vuejs.org/guide/extras/ways-of-using-vue.html#jamstack-ssg).
+Check out the [SSR Guide](/guide/scaling-up/ssr.html) to learn about performing SSR with Vue.
+If your app doesn't have rich interactivity requirements, you can also use a traditional backend server to render the HTML and enhance it with Vue on the client.

+If your main application has to be an SPA, but has marketing pages (landing, about, blog), ship them separately!
+Your marketing pages should ideally be deployed as static HTML with minimal JS, by using SSG.

 ### Bundle Size and Tree-shaking

 One of the most effective ways to improve page load performance is shipping smaller JavaScript bundles.
 Here are a few ways to reduce bundle size when using Vue: